 We’ll start by noting that choosing a rock climbing shoe can be like choosing a partner—while it might be an incredible shoe, it might not be the right one for you.
 If you’re on the hunt for an all-day option, a crack-climbing machine, or a comfortable beginner shoe for just starting out, we’d encourage you to look elsewhere.
 But if you’re in the market for an aggressive, high-performance option (especially for bouldering), the Acro has all of the ingredients that we look for.
 And though it goes without saying, we recommend that you try before you buy.

-We’ve also referenced one of La Sportiva’s newest innovations, the Skwama.
+We’ve also referenced one of La Sportiva’s softest shoes built for steep climbing: the Skwama.
 Like the Acro, the Skwama is a high-performance, highly aggressive climbing slipper with superb toe- and heel-hooking abilities.
 However, the La Sportiva Skwama is a much softer shoe and thus does not edge as well as the Acro.
 That said, it’s a noticeably more comfortable slipper that still balances performance well.
-But at $165, we'll save $11 and opt for the Acro's added versatility on tiny edges.
+The two shoes come in at fairly similar price points (the Skwama is $170), so the final decision comes down to whether you want to prioritize sensitivity or edging performance.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!